Ohio State vs. North Carolina Predictions & Picks - Women's NCAA Tournament Second Round

 Ohio State vs. North Carolina Women's Basketball Predictions & Picks - NCAA Tournament Second Round

-Monday's contest features the Ohio State Buckeyes (26-7) and the North Carolina Tar Heels (22-10) matching up at Value City Arena (on March 20) at 4:00 PM.
-This matchup, according to our computer prediction, will result in a 71-67 victory for Ohio State.
+Monday's contest between the Ohio State Buckeyes (26-7) and North Carolina Tar Heels (22-10) matching up at Value City Arena has a projected final score of 71-67 (based on our computer prediction) in favor of Ohio State, who is listed as a slight favorite by our model.
+The game will start at 4:00 PM ET on March 20.

-The Buckeyes enter this game on the heels of an 80-66 win against JMU on Saturday.
+In their last time out, the Buckeyes won on Saturday 80-66 against JMU.

 Ohio State vs. North Carolina Game Info